V4Fire/Client/src/components/base/b-router/README.md

   ```

   In the examples above, we demonstrate how to navigate to different routes using route parameters and query options.
-  By setting the `paramsFromQuery` option, we can control how the parameters are incorporated into the generated URLs.
+  By setting the `paramsFromQuery` option, you can control how the parameters are incorporated into the generated URLs.

   You can create more complex paths using a combination of parameters, such as `foo/:param1/:param2`.
   The library [path-to-regexp](https://github.com/pillarjs/path-to-regexp) is used to parse these patterns.
   You can check its documentation for more information.

-  We can pass options to the parsing library using `pathOpts`.
+  Additionally, you can pass options to the parsing library using `pathOpts`.

   ```js
   export default {